Detecting Propaganda Techniques in Code-Switched Social Media Text: Related Work

 \section{Related Work}

 Propaganda originated in the $17^{th}$ century in the form of agendas that were propagated during gatherings and events such as carnivals, fairs, religious festivals, and theatres \citep{margolin1979visual}.
-From there, propaganda took the form of text and pictures on newspapers and posters.
-During the American Revolution in the $18^{th}$ century, newspapers and the printing press in various American colonies propagated their propagandistic views to promote patriotism \citep{cole1975reformation}.
+From there, propaganda took the form of text and pictures in newspapers and posters.
+During the American Revolution in the $18^{th}$ century, newspapers and the printing press in various colonies propagated their views to promote patriotism \citep{cole1975reformation}.
 During the First World War, the British government organized a large-scale propaganda campaign, which was claimed by military officials to have played a key role in the defeat of the Germans in 1914 \citep{yourman1939propaganda}.
-Later, in the early $20^{th}$ century, after the advent of motion pictures, they were used as a new propaganda tool to promote military and political agendas.
+Later, in the early $20^{th}$ century, after the advent of motion pictures, this medium became a new propaganda tool used to promote military and political agendas.

-However, Artificial Intelligence (AI) community has primarily focused on textual propaganda.
-With the widespread accessibility of the internet in the past two decades, propaganda has proliferated on an enormous scale, compelling research communities to devote efforts towards detecting propaganda in its various forms.
-Initially, research of propaganda in AI started at a document-level.
+However, the Artificial Intelligence (AI) community has primarily focused on textual propaganda.
+With the widespread accessibility of the Internet in the past two decades, propaganda has proliferated at an enormous scale, compelling research communities to devote efforts towards detecting propaganda in its various forms.
+Initially, research on propaganda in AI started at the document level.
 The work in \cite{barron2019proppy} performs binary-class propaganda detection at the news article level.
-Their model assesses the level of propaganda based on the presence of keywords, writing style, and readability.
-However, \citet{rashkin2017truth} focuses on detecting multi-class propaganda at a document-level on their annotated corpus (TSHP-17).
-TSHP-17 corpus includes four classes: \textit{satire}, \textit{hoax}, \textit{trusted}, and \textit{propaganda}.
-The work takes an analytical approach on the language of news media in the context of political fact-checking and fake news detection.
+Their model assesses the level of propaganda based on the presence of keywords, writing style, and readability. \citet{rashkin2017truth} focused on detecting multi-class at a document-level where propaganda was one of four classes in their annotated corpus (TSHP-17).
+TSHP-17 includes four classes: \textit{satire}, \textit{hoax}, \textit{trusted}, and \textit{propaganda}.
+They took an analytical approach to the language of news media in the context of political fact-checking and fake news detection.